 ISCC EU

-Our EU certification scheme verifies compliance with the European Union’s legal requirements for sustainability and greenhouse gas emissions savings criteria for sustainable fuels, as well as the production of electricity, heating and cooling from biomass.
+The ISCC EU certification scheme verifies compliance with the European Union’s legal requirements for sustainability and greenhouse gas emissions savings criteria for renewable fuels, as well as the production of electricity, heating and cooling from biomass.
+These requirements are set out in the Renewable Energy Directive (RED III) and apply to all EU Member States.
+ISCC EU also covers additional ecological and social requirements that go beyond the legal requirements of RED III.

 Benefits of ISCC EU